h7b/h7b-dendron/notes/notes.daily.2022-09-19.invest-vn.md

 ## Current issues

-- historical end-of-day (EOD) price data is hard to be collected
+- historical end-of-day (EOD) price data of open-end fund are hard to be collected
-    - the excel files of NAV change are collected via web scraping the website of each fund
+    - the `.xls`/`.pdf` files of NAV change are published only on the website of each fund.
+They need to be web-scraped
     - then extract the NAV value at the end of each day
-- historical (EOD) price data of ETF and index are downloaded manually via [investing.com](https://www.investing.com/)
+- historical EOD price data of ETF and index are downloaded manually via [investing.com](https://www.investing.com/)
+    - enhance: use [investiny](https://github.com/alvarobartt/investiny) package instead of download manually

 ## Data model